Sofia Boccaccio, Story Editor

 A major part of that involvement comes from planning school events, especially months in advance.
 Molly pointed out how surprised she was by how much preparation actually goes into events.
 “I also think just planning ahead was something that I did not really realize would be as important,” she said.

-Jordan Alexander, Class President of StuCo, also emphasized how leadership roles help develop communication skills.
+Jordan Alexander, Class President of StuCo, also explained how leadership roles help develop communication skills.
 “As student body president, leading meetings has helped me work on my public speaking,” he said.
 Since StuCo consists of large group settings, it is essential for leaders to be organized and engaged, especially since multiple ideas are always being shared at once.

 Beyond meetings and planning, students also talked about how StuCo connects them to the community outside of school.
 Jordan described service work as one of the most memorable parts of his experience.
 “The work with Waveny Care Center was really meaningful.
 You develop connections with the residents, and it can be a bright spot in their day,” he said.
 These projects help students see the impacts of their efforts beyond the classroom and campus.